 Olivia te Cuida

-This is the most lovely dinner party there ever was brought to you personally, courtesy of sisters Esther and Marian Campoy.
-Step into Olivia te Cuida (“Olivia takes care of you”) and settle into a afternoon of comfort and coziness, with two dozen options worth of vegetables, salads and grains that will rock your taste buds and jolt you right into the life of a relaxed and happy Spaniard.
+This is a casual daytime restaurant that feels like you’re having a meal in your neighbor’s perfectly curated dining room, courtesy of sisters Esther and Marian Campoy.
+Step into Olivia te Cuida (“Olivia takes care of you”) and settle into an afternoon of comfort, with two dozen options worth of vegetables, salads and grains that will impress and jolt you right into the life of a relaxed and happy Spaniard.